julianmak/NEMO-related/docs/compilation_notes/nemo37.rst

   then it is not finding the right libraries.
-These could be fixed by adding the ``-Wl,-rpath,/fill me in/lib`` flag to the relevant flags bit in the ``*.fcm`` (or possibly in XIOS the ``path`` and/or ``env`` ) files (in this case it is NetCDF as it calls the ``libnetcdff.6`` library) specifying exactly where the libraries live.
+These could be fixed by adding the ``-Wl,-rpath,/fill me in/lib`` flag to the relevant flags bit in the ``*.fcm`` files (or possibly in XIOS the ``path`` and/or ``env`` ) to specify exactly where the libraries live.
 This can happen for example on a Mac or if the libraries are installed not at the usual place.

 .. note ::

   One infuriating problem I had specifically with a Mac (though it might be a ``gcc4.8`` issue) is that the run does not get beyond the initialisation stage.
-Going into ``ocean.output`` and searching for ``E R R O R`` shows that it could complain about a misspelled namelist item (in my case it was in the ``namberg`` namelist).
+Going into ``ocean.output`` and searching for ``E R R O R`` shows that it complained about a misspelled namelist item (in my case it was in the ``namberg`` namelist).
 If you go into ``output.namelist.dyn`` and look for the offending namelist is that it might be reading in nonsense.
 This may happen if the comment character ``!`` is right next to a variable, e.g.